 - No significant trends were observed in the analyses using whole-fat dairy product consumption as exposure.

-Intake of low-fat dairy products was inversely associated with blood pressure in an older population at high cardiovascular risk, suggesting a possible protective effect against hypertension.
+Intake of low-fat dairy products was inversely associated with BP in an older population at high cardiovascular risk, suggesting a possible protective effect against HTN.